Are you looking to grow herbs in your kitchen garden?

 Over-fertilization will only cause your herbs to grow taller and increase the legginess.

-- Oregon Family Farm Business - Our company is family owned and operated right here on our 65 acre farm in rural Oregon.
-Each Spade To Fork plant sprouting box set contains 5 types of Certified USDA Organic Non GMO seeds, including Italian Large Leaf Basil, Coriander Cilantro (slow bolt), Peione Parsley, Broad Leaf Sage and Thyme; 5 OMRI certified compostable peat pots; 5 OMRI certified rich potting soil discs; 5 custom wood burned plant markers; our beautiful and helpful 26pg growing guide
+- Oregon Family Farm Business - Our company is family owned and operated on our 65 acre farm in rural Oregon.
+Each Spade To Fork indoor garden kit contains 5 types of Certified USDA Organic Non GMO seeds.
+The herb planters for indoor plants also include Italian Large Leaf Basil, Coriander Cilantro (slow bolt), Peione Parsley, Broad Leaf Sage and Thyme; 5 OMRI listed compostable peat pots; 5 OMRI certified rich potting soil discs; 5 custom wood burned plant markers; our beautiful 26pg growing guide

-- The Perfect Special Gift - Our indoor herb growing kit makes a fun gift for virtually anyone -- man or woman, vegetarian or vegans, mom on mothers day, dad on fathers day, best kitchen gifts or housewarming present.
-Our kits grow perfectly on a windowsill, in an apartment or condominium, in a personal outdoor greenhouse, or in your home window sill, balcony or even countertop.
+- The Perfect Special Gift - Our indoor herb seed kit makes a fun gift for virtually anyone -- man or woman, vegetarian or vegans, mom on mothers day, dad on fathers day, best kitchen and gardening gifts or housewarming present.
+Our indoor herb garden kit grows perfectly on a windowsill, in an apartment or condominium, in a personal outdoor greenhouse, or in your home window sill, balcony or even countertop.

-- Bring Your Kitchen To Life! - Every kitchen looks better with fresh herbs and plants on the countertops.
-Our decorative kit with heirloom seeds is a unique way to add food to your planters and spice up your mealtime with a little gourmet flavor from your own home gardens!
+- Bring Your Kitchen To Life! - Plant seeds for indoor gardening, because every kitchen looks better with fresh herbs and plants on the countertops.
+Our decorative indoor herb kit with heirloom seeds is a unique way to add food to your planters and spice up your mealtime with a little gourmet flavor from your own home grow kits!

 Here are Some Advantages of Growing Herbs in the Shade!